“_________”

 Media Archiving, Curation, Metadata Management & Digital Strategy for Viacom’s The MTV Vault Project

-— Its hard work to capture time as its passing, to freeze it, analyze it, and package it for the future, and its probably even harder still to retrieve it further on down the road.
+— It’s hard work to capture time as it’s passing, to freeze it, analyze it, and package it for the future, and it’s probably even harder still to retrieve it further on down the road.
 But is anything more vital, more poignant?
 At the end, if the scenes of your life—the moods, the people—have blown by so fast you can’t recollect them, or you were simply distracted, what do you have?
 Better not to have let them slip through in the first place.

 I’m thinking about this cause I’m thinking about the interview I just had with Jamie DiVenere, a New York-based media consultant specializing in archives.
 Maybe if I asked sweetly, Jamie would take the VHS tape of my two-year-old son riding a self-propelled plastic motorcycle, and the one of my daughter’s first hit in softball, and digitize them for posterity, but that's not really her thing.
 For companies, Jamie makes sense of the scattershot, organizing the random as she helps monetize the memories and vital moments in history.
 Jamie recently finished just such a digitization assignment, The MTV Vault Project, for MTV and VH1, two brands of Viacom.
 Memory preservation, yes.
 But MTV can also now sell that content, or at least not have to pay external stock licensing sources for content it owns but can't find because they didn’t know what they had within the context of the archived assets.
 I want my MTV?
 Even MTV wants its MTV.